giridharmb/Rust-Docs/README.md

 }
 ```

+*Important Note*:

+Apply `Clone` & `Copy` derive for `enum` and `structs` which are small in size.

+If they are large, then expensive copies will made each time functions are called.

 Without `#[derive(... , Clone, Copy, ...)]` (that is `Copy` & `Clone`), the above<br/>
 program will usually throw error.